Adrian Zecha: Hotels

 By 2000, Colony Capital and Vaturi had settled their lawsuit, which led to Vaturi getting his Silverlink shares back.
 He soon sold his shares to Lee Hing Development, a Hong Kong property fund which was affiliated with Thadani's Schroder Capital Partners (a Singapore-based fund).
 With the controlling investors now sharing his vision, Zecha returned as chairman and CEO.
 In the intervening period Zecha founded Maha Resorts, which opened its Hacineda de San Antonio in Mexico in October 2000.

 In 2007, Zecha announced that he had reached an agreement with DLF Ltd, India's largest real estate company, to form a partnership to acquire a controlling interest in Aman Resorts for US$250 million.
 DLF Group sold the company in 2013 to a joint venture between Russian real estate investor Vladislav Doronin and American entrepreneur Omar Amanat for US$358 million.
 Controversy ensued when Doronin announced that Zecha was stepping down as CEO and that he would assume the position.
 A London High Court injunction against Doronin reinstated Zecha as CEO, alleging that Doronin did not have board approval to remove him.
 The ruling, however, was limited, as it returned Zecha to his role for only 17 days.
 Olivier Jolivet, a longtime Aman executive, was appointed to the role which he held until February 2017.

 In addition to his history at Aman Resorts, Zecha also chairman and director of General Hotel Management Ltd (GHM), a developer and manager of luxury hotels and resorts.
 Zecha was also a partner with Georg Rafael in Rafael Hotels Limited, a company that was sold to Mandarin Oriental Group in May 2000.

 In February 2017, Zecha began the soft opening for the first hotel under his new Azerai hotel brand which aims to provide more affordable lodging for adventurers and "the younger crowd".
 This was followed in 2020 by a venture with Naru Developments to launch Azumi, a ryokan-inspired hotel brand based in Japan.

 Awards

 In 2005 Adrian Zecha was awarded the Innovation Award at the 16th annual Hotel Investment Conference Asia Pacific (HICAP).

 In 2010 Adrian Zecha was awarded the 2010 Travel & Leisure Design Champion Award.
 The celebration was held at the California Academy of Sciences in San Francisco.

 In 2011, he was awarded an award for lifetime achievement during the International Luxury Travel Market event in Shanghai.

+In 2018, he received the International Hotel Investment Forum (IHIF) Lifetime Achievement Award.